cap-js/docs/guides/deployment/shared-db.md

 cds add enterprise-messaging
 ```

-#### enable messaging

-Enable messaging for the relevant CAP services
+Enable messaging for the modules that use it:

 ::: code-group
 ```json [bookstore/package.json]